nclsbayona/nclsbayona-readme-action/README.md

 - WAKATIME_API_KEY : Your WakaTime API Key, so the request can be made to the API to get the desired data about your programming activity
 - OPEN_WEATHER_MAP_KEY: Your Open Weather map key, so the request can be made to the API to get the desired data about your location's weather
 - LOCATION: Your Location's name in a format that Open Weather map can understand.
+- GH_TOKEN: A Github token with repo access to publish new readme

 Please use:
 ```yaml